-As part of this investment, the Trust is proposing to replace the existing outpatients building at Haywood Community Hospital in Burslem, Stoke-on-Trent, ST6 7AG.
+As part of this investment, the Trust is replacing the outpatients building at Haywood Community Hospital in Burslem, Stoke-on-Trent, ST6 7AG.

-The current building contains Reinforced Autoclaved Aerated Concrete (RAAC) within its roof.
+The previous outpatients building, which was demolished in November 2023 contained Reinforced Autoclaved Aerated Concrete (RAAC) within its roof.
 This is a form of prefabricated concrete plank which has become outdated and a programme is underway by NHS England (NHSE) to remove RAAC from all NHS buildings.

-While MPFT has been allocated £18.2m by NHSE to carry out this work, the Trust is seeking to replace the entire building to create a modern, fit for the future facility that will support the best delivery of care for patients.
-This will require additional funding, sourced from local capital allocations.
+While MPFT has been allocated £17.4m by NHSE to carry out this work, the Trust is replacing the entire building with a modern, fit for the future facility that will support the best delivery of care for patients.
+This requires additional funding, sourced from local capital allocations.

-The new building will house all the previous services – outpatient rheumatology services, diagnostics, physiotherapy and neuro-therapy (not 24 hour) - but in a larger floor area to comply with current Department of Health standards to improve patient and staff experience.
-In addition, the new building will include sustainable energy sources and more efficient construction methods to meet net zero carbon targets.
+The new building will house all the previous services – outpatient rheumatology services, diagnostics, physiotherapy and neuro-therapy (not 24 hour) - but in a larger floor area to comply with current DHSC standards to improve patient and staff experience.

 Background

-What is Reinforced Autoclaved Aerated Concrete (RAAC) and where is it present on the Haywood Hospital site?
+What is Reinforced Autoclaved Aerated Concrete (RAAC) and where was it present on the Haywood Hospital site?

 Reinforced Autoclaved Aerated Concrete (RAAC) is a form of pre-cast concrete plank used in construction in many public buildings.
 Although considered a revolutionary new building material at the time, RAAC is now outdated and newer construction materials offer more longevity and durability, as well as having lower maintenance cost.
 There have been recent failures of RAAC roofs and floors.

-Within Haywood Hospital, RAAC roof planks are present in the ambulatory care centre.
+Within Haywood Hospital, RAAC roof planks were present in the outpatients building.
 The affected area is marked in the image below in red.
-The newer inpatient building and all of the wards are unaffected.
+This building has now been demolished and construction of a replacement outpatient building commenced in January 2024.

 Aerial view of Haywood Hospital RAAC Location